happy bisexual awareness week! here's the story of this image (thread)

 the bisexual skeleton is now on the Spanish, Japanese, Portuguese, and Polish "bisexual lighting" articles too. the image has been viewed ~450k times on Wikipedia. it's global. it's iconic. and just like everything on Wikipedia, it was created by people just like you! :')

 if you want to hear more about Yitz, read this written interview he did in my personal newsletter last year. also, I am not a bot!
 I am @Annie?
-Rauwerda?! and sometimes I post fun threads on my personal too :) lotsoflinks.substack.com/p/skeletons
+Rauwerda?! and sometimes I post fun threads on my personal too :) https://lotsoflinks.substack.com/p/skeletons